kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 ServiceLogsStreamContent
 ------------------------
 This class is the representation of the content sent during a service logs stream communication.
-This wrapper includes the service's logs content and the not found service GUIDs.
+This wrapper includes the service's logs content and the not found service UUIDs.

-### `getServiceLogsByServiceGuids() ->  Map<ServiceGUID, Array<ServiceLog>> serviceLogsByServiceGuids`
+### `getServiceLogsByServiceUuids() ->  Map<ServiceUUID, Array<ServiceLog>> serviceLogsByServiceUuids`
-Returns the user service logs content grouped by the service's GUID.
+Returns the user service logs content grouped by the service's UUID.

 **Returns**
-* `serviceLogsByServiceGuids`: A map containing a list of the [ServiceLog][servicelog] objects grouped by service GUID.
+* `serviceLogsByServiceUuids`: A map containing a list of the [ServiceLog][servicelog] objects grouped by service UUID.

-### `getNotFoundServiceGuids() -> Set<ServiceGUID> notFoundServiceGuids`
+### `getNotFoundServiceUuids() -> Set<ServiceUUID> notFoundServiceUuids`
-Returns the not found service GUIDs.
-The GUIDs may not be found either because they don't exist, or because the services haven't sent any logs.
+Returns the not found service UUIDs.
+The UUIDs may not be found either because they don't exist, or because the services haven't sent any logs.

 **Returns**
-* `notFoundServiceGuids`: A set of not found service GUIDs
+* `notFoundServiceUuids`: A set of not found service UUIDs

 ServiceLog
 ----------